-Camera sensors have become so sensitive to light, and there are great strides in noise reduction software that help create interesting and compelling images with your DSLR.
+Camera sensors have become so sensitive to light, and there are great strides in noise reduction software that help create interesting and compelling images with your digital SLR.

-As amazing as this is, as with any successful daylight landscape photograph, strong foregrounds and compostions are as critical as ever!
-The novelty and mystery of the Milky Way images alone are common place online, just as much as a static shots of our closest star, the sun, have been for years.
+As amazing as this is, as, with any successful daylight landscape photograph, strong foregrounds and compositions are as critical as ever!
+The novelty and mystery of the Milky Way images alone are common place online, just as much as static shots of our closest star, the sun, have been for years.

 Additionally, finding clear and interesting dark locations on our light washed night sky planet can be a challenge, but highly rewarding when found.
 Many of my own captures were carefully considered options in optimal conditions as far away from city lights as possible.

-If you’d like to join us on an astrophotography adventure, consider our Santa Cruz Island Sunset and Stars workshop.
-We spend time on this remote capturing the milky way and images similar to the one above.
+If you’d like to join us on an astrophotography adventure, consider our Alabama Hills Night Photography Workshop in the Eastern Sierra this summer.
+We spend time in this remote area capturing the milky way and images similar to the one above.

 All the best,